mattrussi/gitlab-com-runbooks/howto/block-things-in-haproxy.md

+---
-# Blocking and disabling things in the HAProxy load balancers
+title: Blocking and disabling things in the HAProxy load balancers
+tags:
+- howto
+---

 ## First and foremost